negative-space/genius-docs/models/extras/3_rest.rst

 @rest
 #########

-@rest extra is simple way to add rest api to your models.
+@rest annotation is simple way to add rest api to your models.

-Empty @rest extra, will add read only api for your model:
+Empty @rest annotation, will add read only api for your model:

 .. code-block:: col
     :caption: views.py